Grand Sky

+UAS-specific business and aviation park in North Dakota, USA.

 Grand Sky is a UAS (unmanned aerial systems)-specific business and aviation park located at Grand Forks Air Force Base near Grand Forks, North Dakota.
 A groundbreaking for the development was held in September 2015, making it the first UAS business and aviation park in the U.S. The park consists of 217 acres and includes access to the Grand Forks Air Force Base runway for large UAS flights.

 Tenants

 Initial tenants at Grand Sky include General Atomics Aeronautical Systems and Northrop Grumman.
 Northrop Grumman was the first tenant to begin construction at the park.
 The company broke ground for a 36,000-square-foot facility in October 2015 to be used for research, training and operations.
 Northrop Grumman makes the Global Hawk, a large UAS that is also flown by the military at Grand Forks Air Force Base.

 General Atomics Aeronautical Systems conducted the first large UAS flight at the park, a launch and recovery of a Predator A aircraft, in July 2016.
 The company operates a UAS Flight Training Academy at the park and graduated its first class of aircrews on Aug.
 12, 2016.